Venafi/firefly-playground/docs/index.md

 This quick-start playground is intended to showcase Venafi's {{ component_name }} ephemeral CA in the shortest possible time.
 Assuming the following prerequisites, it should take less than 60 seconds to deploy a fully functioning {{ component_name }} instance in a Github CodeSpaces or local Docker environment.

+For simplicity the demo will use a built in certificate authority CA provided by as part of the Venafi Cloud service.

 ### Prerequisites

 This playground can be run in one of two ways as follows: